Artix is a Arch Linux based distribution whose focus is being

 - Base — allow for total customization, only having a terminal at your disposal and requiring all your Linux wits to survive.

-- Graphical — provides a reconfigured desktop of your choice (LXQt, LXDE, MATE, Cinnamon, KDE/Plasma, Xfce, and a basic set of programs, like a file manager, web browser, and a graphical installer.
+- Graphical — provides a reconfigured desktop environment of your choice (LXQt, LXDE, MATE, Cinnamon, KDE/Plasma, Xfce, and a basic set of programs, like a file manager, web browser, and a graphical installer.

 I’m gonna go all in and jump into base, but before that I have to make this decision: which